 Interest rate risk is the impact that changes in interest rates could have on the Company's income and liabilities.
-In the normal course of business, the Company is exposed to interest rate fluctuations as a result of the significant portion of cash equivalents being invested in interest bearing instruments.
+In the normal course of business, the Company is exposed to interest rate fluctuations as a result of the significant portion of cash equivalents being invested in interest-bearing instruments.

-The Company's sensitivity analysis suggests that a 1% change in interest rate would change net loss and comprehensive loss by approximately \$4.
+The Company's sensitivity analysis suggests that a 1% change in interest rate would change comprehensive income (loss) by approximately \$5.